 Sustainability initiatives for individual trade fairs

-SAVE FOOD is a joint initiative by the Food and Agriculture Organisation of the United Nations (FAO), the United Nations Environment Programme (UNEP) and Messe Düsseldorf GmbH against worldwide food losses and waste.
+SAVE FOOD is a joint initiative by the Food and Agriculture Organisation of the United Nations (FAO), the United Nations Environment Programme (UN Environment) and Messe Düsseldorf GmbH against worldwide food losses and waste.
 One third of all food is wasted or lost throughout the world, and the SAVE FOOD initiative has set itself the aim of reducing this figure for both humanitarian and environmental reasons.
 After all, the annual volume of greenhouse gases created in the production, processing, transportation and storage of unconsumed food is 3.3 gigatonnes of CO2 equivalent, i.e. about half of the annual emissions produced both by China and the United States, respectively.
 Moreover, food waste comes third after China and the United States as one of the biggest greenhouse gas producers in the world, and such gases reach the atmosphere without being any use to anyone.

 SAVE FOOD seeks to network between the relevant players in business, government and research, encourage dialogue and help to find solutions along the food value chain.
 Another aim is to initiate and promote special SAVE FOOD projects with support from industry.